Be a snow angel. Thank a snow angel.

 Let us help you thank your Snow Angel!

 Please scroll to the bottom of this page to complete and submit the form.
-Provide your name, address and email, as well as the name (at least a first name; full name if possible) of your Snow Angel and an explanation of how they have helped you.
+Provide your name, address and email, as well as the name (at least a first name; full name if possible) of your Snow Angel and an explanation of how they have helped you personally.
 You will receive a recognition package in the mail within two weeks that you can give your Snow Angel to say thanks!
 (Some restrictions apply; see bottom of page for details.)

 I'm a current or potential Snow Angel: